twosigma/Cook/executor/README.md

 ### Executor HTTP API

 The executor provides an HTTP API that can be used from a job's commands.
-It currently only supports one endpoint:
+It currently only supports two endpoint:

-`PATCH /task/:taskid`
+#### `PATCH /task/:taskid`

 This request also requires a body.
 Since it is a `PATCH` request, a valid request may contain only some of the following keys: